nanomq/nanomq/docs/en_US/gateway/zmq-gateway.md

 ninja
 ```

-After the compilation is complete, you can navigate to the build -> nanomq_cli directory, and execute the `nanomq` command to verify if the ZMQ gateway is correctly installed:
+After the compilation is complete, you can navigate to the build -> nanomq_cli directory, and execute the `nanomq_cli` command to verify if the ZMQ gateway is correctly installed:

 ```bash
 $ ./nanomq_cli